RyanClementsHax/notes/databases/replication.md

 - a sloppy quorum is a tradeoff
   - this is when the write is committed even though quorum couldn't be reached

+## Leader electon

+- can use a lock of sorts, but it must be linearizable
+- services like zookeeper and etcd can provide this